Guccifer123/raspberry-pi-setting-up/en/step_5.md

-## Starting up your Raspberry Pi
+## Start up your Raspberry Pi

-Your Raspberry Pi doesnt have a power switch, as soon as you connect the power, it will turn on.
-Notice that the micro USB power port has a longer flat side on top.
+Your Raspberry Pi doesn't have a power switch: as soon as you connect it to a power outlet, it will turn on.
+Notice that the Pi's micro USB power port has a longer flat side on top.

-+ Plug the power supply into a socket and connect it to the micro USB power port.
++ Plug a micro USB power supply into a socket and connect it to you Pi's power port.

 ![screenshot](images/pi-power.png)

-You should see a red light on the Raspberry Pi and it will start up.

-When you Raspberry Pi starts up (booting) you will see Raspberries appear in the top left of your screen.
+You should see a red LED light up on the Raspberry Pi, which indicates that the Pi is connected to power.
+As it starts up (this is also called **booting**), you will see raspberries appear in the top left-hand of your screen.

 ![boot raspberries](images/raspberries.png)